Vi19Z/VI19Z/docs/julep-concepts.md

 - We use vector embedding models that strike a balance between accuracy and performance.
 - Any snippets retrieved during a session are returned as part of the response for attribution.
 - The embeddings are kept up to date as new models and techniques emerge.
 - For advanced use cases, it might be necessary to roll your own.
-The pros of using julep are speed and automatic updates.
+The pros of using VI19Z are speed and automatic updates.

 You can use the `Doc`s by: